BunningsWarehouseOfficial/BunningsWarehouseOfficial/README.md

 👀 I’m interested in software, deep learning, economic and environmental sustainability, space exploration and rocketry, longevity, investing, data from my life, and technology in general.

-⭐ I finished my [honours thesis](https://drive.google.com/file/d/1ga3G7J4nosSUuaum6RhyoEhmde9-34tc/view) on synthetic dataset generation for traffic sign detection at the end of 2022 (although I do want to revise it and continue work on the project).
+⭐ I finished my [honours thesis](https://github.com/BunningsWarehouseOfficial/Synthetic-Traffic-Sign-Data) on synthetic dataset generation for traffic sign detection at the end of 2022 (although I do want to revise it and continue work on the project).
 Here is a [digital poster presentation](https://www.canva.com/design/DAEmSS8rvJA/ZwClY39g-0kAISAOSOYUXw/view?utm_content=DAEmSS8rvJA&utm_campaign=designshare&utm_medium=link&utm_source=sharebutton#1) summarising my 2021 work on the same project (where I had ~1/3 of the time).
-During the thesis I wrote a [conference paper](https://doi.org/10.1109/DICTA56598.2022.10034587), for which the now rather out-of-date code can be found [in this repo](https://github.com/dsphamgithub/tsda) (the most recent code and experiments have yet to be published).
+During the thesis I wrote a [conference paper](https://doi.org/10.1109/DICTA56598.2022.10034587), for which the now rather out-of-date code can be found [in this repo](https://github.com/dsphamgithub/tsda).

 📫 Contact: <br>
 LinkedIn: [@kristian-rados](www.linkedin.com/in/kristian-rados/) <br>
 Twitter: [@kristian_rados](twitter.com/kristian_rados) <br>
 Email: kristianrados40@gmail.com

-  ⚠ *Most of my university assignments below have lacklustre documentation, but each one should have an assignment specification in the form of a PDF or MD file.
+  ⚠ *Public university assignments have lacklustre documentation, but have assignment specifications in the form of PDF or MD files.
 A quick skim read or ctrl+F search should clear up any confusion.*

 <!---
 BunningsWarehouseOfficial/BunningsWarehouseOfficial is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.